salsal97/aifororcas-livesystem/InferenceSystem/README.md

 ## Get connection string for interface with Azure Storage
 To be able to upload detections to Azure, you will need a connection string.

 Go to [Azure portal](https://portal.azure.com/) and find the `"LiveSRKWNotificationSystem"` resource group.
-Within that go to the `"livemlaudiospecstorage"` storage account.
+Within that go to the `"aifororcasmetadatastore"` storage account.
 Refer to [this page](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python#copy-your-credentials-from-the-azure-portal) to see how to get the connection string.
+Currently it seems you must manually prefix your connection string with "DefaultEndpointsProtocol=https;AccountName=aifororcasmetadatastore;"

 ### Windows